paulocampez/paulocampez/README.md

 ##### NOW

-- ✨ Working with Real Estate Sstandards Organizations API at [Modern.Tech](https://www.modern.tech/) as a Software Engenieer;
+- ✨ Working with Real Estate Standards Organizations API at [Modern.Tech](https://www.modern.tech/) as a Software Engenieer;

 ##### BEFORE